profcameron/cloudinary-vue/README.md

 ## What changes do you need to make?
 The main change you need to make is to the file **.env** in the main root directory.
 This contains environment variables.
 I created two that are important:
 * **VITE_CLOUDINARY_CLOUD_NAME** : You can acquire this by signing up for a free account at Cloudinary.
 This indicates the cloud name you are using (basically, a folder).
 Unless you are doing extra work on the back-end to handle signed uploads, you can safely ignore the API Key and API Secret values.
 You can access this from the [Cloudinary Account Settings](https://console.cloudinary.com/settings/account) page.
 Note: a free account is limited, and you can only have a single cloud name per account.
 The cloud name can be copied and pasted, it will be a short character string.
+This is left blank in my .env file; it must be replaced by your cloud name.
 * **VITE_CLOUDINARY_CLOUD_UPLOAD** : You can choose to set certain options (in our case, the main thing to set is "unsigned" - [but there are a ton of cool features to explore](https://cloudinary.com/documentation/upload_presets) )!
 This will be a short character string.
+This cloud upload string can be left as is.

 ## How do you run it?
 After you clone this from Git, open the folder in Visual Studio Code.
 Open a Terminal window and run **npm install** (this only needs to be done once for the project).